DIY wood carving duplicator

 Purchase a duplicator

-High-quality duplicators come with competitive prices, and that is why you have to make inquiries before you purchase one.
+High-quality duplicators come with competitive prices, so you have to make inquiries before purchasing one.
 Look for quality products and verify the suppliers if you are buying online.
 The type of processing that comes with the tool is of utmost importance.

 Copy the wood carving

 The wood carving duplicator re-creates any pattern of your choice.
 It involves the carving process with your router with a shop-built fixture.
 Using a compact router on a counterbalanced carriage assembly, the recreational process is detailed on your wood material.
-That is how a replica of the original wood carving comes.
 The router bit follows the path of a stylus that allows you to trace the original.
+That is how a replica of the actual wood carving comes.

 Making the carving